Shuttleton, New South Wales

-The mines at Shuttleton included the Crowl Creek Copper Mine, the Commonwealth Copper Mine, and the South Shuttleton Mine (later known as the Shuttleton Mine).
+The mines at Shuttleton included the Crowl Creek Copper Mine, also known as the Commonwealth Mine, and the South Shuttleton Mine (later known as the Shuttleton Mine).
 The Crowl Creek Copper Mine had a smelter.
 In August 1908, the Crowl Creek and Shuttleton Mines were purchased by Nymagee Copper Limited Co., operator of the copper mine at Nymagee; thereafter, the siicaceous ore from Shuttleton was blended with the 'basic' ore mined at Nymagee to facilitate its smelting.
 It is likely that, when the Nymagee operation closed in 1917, substantive mining operations at Shuttleton also ended.
 The mines and smelters at both Shuttleton and Nymagee had cost disadvantages, due to their reliance on road transport.
 There was not, and would never be, a railway to either settlement.

 In late 1918, just before the end of the First World War, the village received the news that its former school teacher had been killed in action in France.
+Once the copper mines closed, most inhabitants moved away.
 The school closed in 1920.
+By mid 1923, Shuttleton only had five inhabited houses, with many others being removed.
+The old church had blown down, and Anglican church services were being conducted, in a disused billiard hall, by the visiting priests of the Brotherhood of the Good Shepherd.
 The post office closed in late 1928.

-Once the copper mines closed, most inhabitants moved away.
 The size of the village's area was reduced in 1942 to suit its reduced circumstances.
 By 1945, it was no longer a polling place.
 By 1949, its buildings were mainly gone, but it was still significant enough to be, once again, a polling place in 1950.
-In 2006, one of Shuttleton's old churches was being used as a hay storage shed.
-Today there is virtually nothing left to show of the former village except its street grid, its cemetery, some mine ruins, and an access road—linking Priory Tank Road (from Nymagee) and Kidman Way—called Shuttleton Road.
+In 1953, the remaining residents of the area erected a steel-framed Anglican church building.
+In 2006, the old church was being used as a hay storage shed.
+Today there is virtually nothing left to show of the former village except its street grid, its 'tank'—an excavated water reservoir— its cemetery, some mine ruins, and an access road—linking Priory Tank Road (from Nymagee) and Kidman Way—called Shuttleton Road.

+In recent years, there has been some renewed mineral exploration activity, near the site of the former Star of the West mine (Wirlong prospect) to the east of Shuttleton.